-Sort and wash your split peas put into pressure cooker or you may wish to start cooking them in the morning as an all day project (you may do that if you wish I do it that way also)
+Sort and wash your split peas put into a pressure cooker or you may wish to start cooking them in the morning as an all-day project (you may do that if you wish I do it that way also)

-Cut up your Salt pork into small pieces and put into pot.
+Cut up your Salt pork into small pieces and put it into the pot.
 Chop bottom of green onion and put into put chop up green onion tops and set aside.
 Add carrots, rosemary, marjoram, cumin, thyme, garlic, pepper, and Chicken Broth Boullion Cubes (Knorr) to the pot.
-Pour in Water stir secure lid turn heat to med/high...Cook under pressure for 30-40 min.
+Pour in Water, stir secure lid, turn heat to med/high...Cook under pressure for 30-40 min.

-Return pot to stove turn burner to med. pour in milk stir constantly, then pour in heavy cream, stiring constantly, crumble in bleu cheese all around in the pot stiring as you go. turn heat down let simmer for 20 min at the last 5 min add in the lemon juice and the onion tops and serve.
+Return pot to stove turn burner to med. pour in milk stir constantly, then pour in heavy cream, stirring constantly, crumble in bleu cheese all around in the pot stirring as you go. turn the heat down let simmer for 20 min at the last 5 min add in the lemon juice and the onion tops and serve.